What is Abstract Class in Java?

 Conclusion

 An abstract class is used to provide partial abstraction.
 An abstract class cannot be instantiated using the NEW keyword.
 An Abstract method has no body and always ends with a semicolon (;).
 Abstract class contains abstract and non-abstract methods.
 The subclass of an abstract superclass needs to implement all abstract methods; if it does not provide, then it has to declare itself as an abstract class.
 A subclass can be abstract even if the superclass is concrete.
 A non-abstract class cannot contain abstract methods.
 Also, the abstract method is non-static.
-Hence we can say that abstract classes contain abstract and concrete methods as well, so they cannot provide 100% abstraction.
+Hence, abstract classes also have abstract and concrete methods, so they cannot provide 100% abstraction.
 It is a process of hiding the complex logic from the end-user and showing them only the services.
-On the other hand, a subclass can be abstract even if its superclass is concrete, and it can also be used as a data type.
-An abstract class may have static fields and static methods.
-You can use these static members with a class reference.

 Recommended Articles